Should You Buy Guaranteed Issue Life Insurance?

 There are also "impaired-risk specialists" who work with other insurance agents to find life insurance for folks with severe health conditions (and even hazardous occupations like race car driving).
-So have an agent help you investigate the possibilities before you assume that guaranteed issue life insurance is your only option.
+So have an agent help you investigate the possibilities before you assume that guaranteed issue life insurance is the only option.

 Here's an example of what graded death benefits might look like: